Charles Warburton

 Charles Mongan Warburton (born Terrence Charles Mongan; 1754–1826) was a 19th-century Anglican bishop who served two Irish Dioceses.

 Mongan was originally a Roman Catholic who recanted and joined the Anglican community.
 His brother was a Catholic priest.
 Terence Mongan was Chaplain of the 62nd Regiment of Foot, before which point he was using the name Charles Mongan.

-He adopted the surname of Warburton (with the forenames Charles Mongan, or possibly Terrence Charles Mongan) by Royal Warrant in 1792 and, after serving as Dean of Ardagh (1790–1800) and then Clonmacnoise (1800–1806) was consecrated Bishop of Limerick on 13 July 1806.
-He translated to Cloyne in 1820 and died in post on 9 August 1826, aged 72.
+He adopted the surname of Warburton (with the forenames Charles Mongan, or possibly Terrence Charles Mongan) by royal warrant in 1792 and, after serving as Dean of Ardagh (1790–1800) and then Clonmacnoise (1800–1806) was consecrated Bishop of Limerick on 13 July 1806.
+He was translated to Cloyne in 1820 and died in post on 9 August 1826, aged 72.